rl-maartenb/gh-action-rl-scanner-composite-test/README.md

-# ReversingLabs GitHub Action: rl-scanner-composite
+# rl-maartenb GitHub Action: rl-scanner-composite-test

 ReversingLabs provides officially supported GitHub Actions for faster and easier deployment of the `rl-secure` solution in CI/CD workflows.